Wrongful Termination Lawyers NYC

 - When you are fired in violation of your employment contract or collective bargaining agreement;

-- When you are fired for discriminatory reasons like age, sex, or race; or
+- When you are fired for discriminatory reasons like age, sex, or the basis of race; or

-- When you are fired for raising concerns about discriminatory, illegal, or unsafe conduct in your workplace
+- When you are fired for raising concerns about harassment, discriminatory, illegal, or improper conduct in your workplace

-Here at The Howley Law Firm, we strongly believe that employers should be held accountable for their actions.
+Here at The Howley Law Firm, our experienced employment law attorneys strongly believe that employers should be held accountable for their actions.
 We take great satisfaction in working closely with employees and resolving their employment issues in an efficient, fair, and beneficial manner.

 Unfair Reasons for Firing